 As a fan of fruit bread, I was in the mood of baking something seasonal last weekend.
 What I had in my mind was a bread like our Peach Bread with Walnuts but we are already out of peach season, right?
 That’s what can be called as pure reality when I saw a full bag of pears sitting in the fridge.
 Believe it or not, I made an out-of-this-world Caramelized Pear Bread with just one easy additional step.
 This recipe uses ripe autumn pears that are lightly caramelized in a pan before adding them to the top of a simple spiced quick bread.
 The pears give it an impressive visual touch as well as a ton of fall flavor and texture.

 Social media is full of trips to the apple orchard and children in pumpkin patches.
 There’s no denying that fall is in full swing.
-I could have definitely baked a delicious Apple Cinnamon Bread or Pumpkin Chocolate Chip Bread.
+I could have definitely baked a delicious Apple Cinnamon Bread.
 However, fall is such a bountiful season.
 That means it’s not only apple and pumpkin season but it’s also the perfect time for pears!
 Not only is it seasonal, this pear bread is perfectly moist and rich, with a hint of cocoa and the dark juicy caramelization of the pears adding to the flavor.

 Pears, warming spices and chocolate are mostly an underappreciated pairing, but this recipe will be a game changer!